cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P1
     - Performance data:
       - Spoken
+      - Drawn as a table
     - Call tree:
       - Spoken* - acknowledges DatasetAPI nodes, but claims EnsembleAPI is different.
 Nodes appear to be used in a different way than as a tree
       - Not Drawn
       - Would consider this not totally included
+    - Metadata
+      - Only implied through indices when spoken/drawn
+      - Alluded to during tasks
+    - Stats
+      - Never

 ### Influences on importance